Heart failure can cause liver failure AND kidney failure, but what are the odds that the liver and kidneys decide to fail at the exact same time?

 Is it more likely that heart failure injures the liver first, and then the liver injury causes a reduction in blood flow to both kidneys, thereby making both of them fail?

-“Well, keep in mind that the basic (simplified) reason for liver failure in the context of heart failure is impaired perfusion or blood flow to the liver,” begins Mark Pool, MD, cardiothoracic surgeon with Texas Health Dallas, and a member of Cardiac, Vascular & Thoracic Surgical Associates of Dallas, a Texas Health Physicians Group practice.
+“Well, keep in mind that the basic (simplified) reason for liver failure in the context of heart failure is impaired perfusion or blood flow to the liver,” begins Mark Pool, MD, a board-certified cardiothoracic surgeon based in TX who’s been in private practice since 2011.

 “So, the heart is weak, not pumping enough blood to the kidneys, and the liver and the organs begin to fail.